 I made a beef stew for a big family event over the holidays.
-It was a big hit.
+I browned up top sirloin and added in organic vegetables and herbs from our garden and let it simmer all day in the crock pot.
+It earned rave reviews from all the Rellies.
 A simple stew!
-Later it struck me: marriage is a lot like a beef stew.
+Later it struck me: marriage is a lot like that stew.
 It doesn’t have to be complicated.
-And the better the ingredients – the better the end result.
+But the better the ingredients – the better the end result.

-So this year, may we encourage you to put the best ingredients into your marriage?
-Simple ones like time.
+So this year, we encourage you to put the very best ingredients into your marriage.
+Simple ones.
+Time.
 Attention.
 Intention.
 Romance.
 Sex.
 Laughter.
 Gratitude.
 Celebration.

-1. You don’t have to answer all the questions.
-Start with one or 2 that matter most to you.
+- If you use a pre-set list of questions, you don’t have to answer them all!
+Start with the ones that matter most to you.

 And cover it all with a big helping of prayer.
 That’s the best ingredient of all.